 This speaker rocks.
 It is insanely durable, too.
 Users report abusing these things for years, without any sound degradation.
 The JL 12W7AE makes a good case for quality over quantity.

 Many reviews of other speakers talk about how many years (or months) it took before the speakers had to be replaced.
-With the JL, you pay a lot up front, but likely won’t ever need to buy a replacement.
-Welcome to one of the true best car subwoofers.
+With the JL Audio, you pay a lot up front, but likely won’t ever need to buy a replacement.
+Welcome to one of the true best car subwoofers from JL Audio.

 The Ultimate Buyer’s Guide To Car Subwoofers